Unboxing LLMs > loading...

 loss = loss_function(outputs, targets)

-# Normalize loss to account for batch accumulation
+# Normalize loss to average over the effective batch

 loss = loss / accum_steps